electrode-io/electrode-explorer/README.md

 There are 2 ways the components can update dynamically:

 1. Add github hooks to send POST requests to `/api/update/{org}/{repoName}` when a new tag is created
-2. Enable `./server/poll` plugin to set up cron job that sends the POST requests everyday
+2. Enable `./server/poll` plugin to set up cron job that sends the POST requests every day

 After the server receives the POST request, it will fetch the `package.json` file under `yourGithubUrl/org/repoName`, update [data/orgs.json] and `data/{org}/{repoName}.json` files.
 If there is a newer version, it will try to download the